Can You Actually Prevent a Fall Down Accident?

 It’s a well-established fact that advancing age increases the chance of someone falling.
 The National Council of Aging asserts that emergency rooms see an older person with fall injuries every 11 seconds.
 Take extra precautions to protect elderly family members from harm.

-No doubt that many factors, including weather and improper maintenance and repair of premises contribute to fall down accidents.
+No doubt that many factors, including weather and improper maintenance and repair of premises, contribute to falling down accidents.
 If you or a loved one believe someone else is responsible for the conditions that caused your injuries, the Law Offices of Anthony Carbone can help investigate your claim.
-Give us a call to schedule an appointment.
+Give us a call at 201-762-8956 to schedule an appointment.